monsoonmaelstrom/book2/book2.md

 He says nothing.

 “I’m merely saying I’m pretty sure she’s open to the idea.
-I’m practically her best friend,” I tell him.
+I’m practically her best friend,” I state.
 I have no idea if it’s true, but I think it might be.
 “I would know.”

 He snorts.

 “What?”

-“*You* are practically her best friend?” he asks disbelievingly.
+“*You* are practically her best friend?” he challenges, disbelievingly.

 “I am!
 At least in Branton.
 Ask her.”

-“I will,” he tells me as we continue walking.
+“I will,” he replies as we continue walking.

 It feels like Peter and I might have finally made some progress toward fixing things.